Modellansatz: Population Models

 How do populations evolve?
 This question inspired Alberto Saldaña to his PhD thesis on Partial symmetries of solutions to nonlinear elliptic and parabolic problems in bounded radial domains.
 He considered an extended Lotka-Volterra models which is describing the dynamics of two species such as wolves in a bounded radial domain:

-Starting from an initial condition, a distribution of u_1 and u_2 in the regarded domain, above equations with additional constraints for well-posedness will describe the future outcome.
+Starting from an initial condition, a distribution of and in the regarded domain, above equations with additional constraints for well-posedness will describe the future outcome.
 In the long run, this could either be co-existence, or extinction of one or both species.
 In case of co-existence, the question is how they will separate on the assumed radial bounded domain.
 For this, he adapted a moving plane method.

 On a bounded domain, the given boundary conditions are an important aspect for the mathematical model: In this setup, a homogeneous Neumann boundary condition can represent a fence, which no-one, or no wolve, can cross, wereas a homogeneous Dirichlet boundary condition assumes a lethal boundary, such as an electric fence or cliff, which sets the density of living, or surviving, individuals touching the boundary to zero.